 - Applying systems that actively analyze and monitor company data

-Though it’s certainly essential to implement and monitor anti-fraud restrictions, not all anti-fraud processes are made equal.
+Though it’s undoubtedly essential to implement and monitor anti-fraud restrictions, not all anti-fraud processes are made equal.
 For example, the ACFE discovered that from the 80% of fraud cases reported, about 42% were identified via hotlines than the 3% found through external audits.

-If you are unsure about which anti-fraud control to use in your business, consult with an anti-fraud consultant, a fraud examiner, or an auditor for advice on the measures that will be effective for your business.
+If you are unsure about which anti-fraud control to use in your business, consult an anti-fraud consultant, a fraud examiner, or an auditor for advice on the measures that will be effective for your business.

 Conclusion